Portageville Pirates: History

 In 1936, Portageville continued Kentucky–Illinois–Tennessee League play to begin the season.
 The KITTY league expanded to become an eight-team league, adding the Fulton Eagles and Mayfield Clothiers teams to the league.
 On July 17, 1936, the Portageville Pirates franchise moved to Owensboro, Kentucky.
 At the time of the move, Portageville had a 26–35 record.
 The team played as the Owensboro Pirates for the remainder of the 1936 league season.

 The 1936 team continued play and compiled a 26–32 record while playing the remainder of the season based in Owensboro.
 Combined, the Portage/Owensboro team finished in sixth place in the standings, playing the season under manager Hughie Wise in both locations.
 The team ended the Kentucky–Illinois–Tennessee League with an overall record of 52-67 in the Kitty League standings and finished 21.5 games behind the first place Paducah Indians.

-In 1937, the Owensboro Oilers continued play as members of the KITTY League, but the Portageville franchise did not return to the league.
+In 1937, the Owensboro Oilers team continued play as members of the KITTY League, but the Portageville franchise did not return to the league.
 Portageville, Missouri has not hosted another minor league team.